castle-engine/android-tremolo/README.md

 jni/libtremolo-low-precision.so
 ```

-You can use them in your Android projects.
-Choose one -- normal, or low precision.
+You can use them in your Android NDK projects.
+Choose one version -- normal, or low precision.
 The API is the same, and is also compatible with (a subset of) libvorbisfile.
-For example you can use these libraries with Castle Game Engine "ogg_vorbis"
+For example you can use these libraries with [Castle Game Engine](http://castle-engine.sourceforge.net/) "ogg_vorbis"
 component (see https://github.com/castle-engine/castle-engine/wiki/Android-Project-Components-Integrated-with-Castle-Game-Engine#ogg_vorbis
 ), just copy the chosen .so file to `castle-engine/tools/build-tool/data/android/integrated-components/ogg_vorbis/jni/`.